Correlator of heavy-light quark currents in HQET in the large $\beta_0$ limit: Introduction

 QCD problems with a single heavy quark (having the pole mass $M$) can be handled by Heavy Quark Effective Theory (HQET, see, e.g., \cite{Manohar:2000dt,Grozin:2004yc}).
-At the leading order in $1/M$ the heavy quark spin does not interact with the gluon field (chromomagnetic interaction is $\sim1/M$) so that the heavy quark spin can be switched off.
-The HQET Lagrangian with the fields $h$ (spin $\frac{1}{2}$) and $\varphi$ (spin 0),
+At the leading order in $1/M$ the heavy quark spin does not interact with the gluon field (chromomagnetic interaction is ${\sim}1/M$) so that the heavy quark spin can be switched off.
+The HQET Lagrangian with the fields $h$ (spin $\frac{1}{2}$) and $\varphi$ (spin 0) in the static-quark rest frame,

 has superflavor symmetry $SU(3)$~\cite{Georgi:1990ak}.
 The coordinate-space propagator of the spinless heavy quark is

 i.e., the quark stays where it has been created; it propagates only forward in time, so that its line cannot form loops.
 The momentum-space propagator